korzewarrior/ldjam57-leviathan/README.md

 ## How to Play

 1. Enter your name (or play anonymously)
-2. **HOLD** the button to accelerate deeper
+2. Your elevator automatically descends at increasing speed
 3. **MOVE** your mouse/finger to navigate horizontally
+4. **HOLD** anywhere on screen to apply brakes
-4. Dodge obstacles by moving through the gaps
+5. Dodge obstacles by moving through the gaps
-5. Go as deep as you can without crashing!
+6. Go as deep as you can without crashing!
-6. The deeper you go, the higher your score

 ## Features

 - Minimalist sleek design
-- Hold-to-accelerate mechanics with dodge obstacles
+- Automatic descent with hold-to-brake mechanics
 - Mouse/touch controls for horizontal movement
 - Increasing difficulty over time (faster speed, narrower gaps)
+- Visual feedback for braking
 - Local leaderboard system
 - Responsive design for both desktop and mobile